Q: Who is the church of Christ?

 Now, the word “sect” does occur in the Bible.
 You can find it in a list described as the “works of the flesh” in Galatians 5.
 The works of the flesh are sinful practices.
 Paul warns that the person who persists in these works “shall not inherit the kingdom of God,” Galatians 5:21.

 Moreover I will endeavour that ye may be able after my decease to have these things always in remembrance.
-(2 Peter 1:15 KJV)
+(2 Peter 1:15, KJV)

 To recap: there is no justification for the practice of denominationalism.
-The Scriptures specifically reprove this practice in Galatians 5:20.
+The Scriptures specifically rebuke this practice in Galatians 5:20.
 And the teachings of the NT are the perpetual standard every believer should trust.

 Why did the early Catholic church not use instruments?

-Why did Methodists at one point not use instruments?
+Why did Methodists not use instruments?

-John Calvin was the founder of the Presbyterian denomination, and he is one of the more well-known protestant reformers.
-He wrote the following in his commentary on Psalm 33: “But when they frequent their sacred assemblies, musical instruments in celebrating the praises of God would be no more suitable than the burning of incense, the lighting up of lamps, and the restoration of the other shadows of the law.
-The Papists, therefore, have foolishly borrowed this, as well as many other things, from the Jews”
+“But when they frequent their sacred assemblies, musical instruments in celebrating the praises of God would be no more suitable than the burning of incense, the lighting up of lamps, and the restoration of the other shadows of the law.
+The Papists, therefore, have foolishly borrowed this, as well as many other things, from the Jews.”

 “The organ in the worship of God is an ensign of Baal.
 The Roman Catholic borrowed it from the Jews.” –Martin Luther